phetsims/phet-info/doc/phet-software-design-patterns.md

 transform, but instead develop a sim only in view coordinates.
 Function Builder and Circuit Construction Kit are a couple examples of sims that do not use model-view transforms.

 It's also important to know about the different coordinate frames in a scene graph.
-For Scenery specfically, that means understanding the difference betweeen local, parent, and global coordinate frames.
+For Scenery specifically, that means understanding the difference between local, parent, and global coordinate frames.
 That's beyond the scope of this section, see Node.js for details.
 For a simple introduction to some of the methods that Node has for transforming between its coordinate systems, see https://github.com/phetsims/phet-info/issues/133.